-In the pool the only personal clothing required will be a swim suit.
-Outdoor pools might need to think about additional cold air or cool water is the norm.
-Evaporation from skin can lead to chilling which will reduce paddler comfort and time people can concentrate.
+In the pool the only personal clothing required will be a comfortable swim suit.
+Outdoor pools might need to think about additional layers if cold air or cool water is the norm.
+Evaporation from skin surfaces can lead to chilling which will reduce paddler comfort and shorten the time people can concentrate.

-A wetsuit provides good insulation in cold wet conditions. wetsuit is wet, it works on a very effective principle, trapping a water against the body of the paddler.
-This layer is warmed paddler's body heat, which in turn helps keep the paddler the pool a wetsuit top is an excellent evaporative barrier instructors may find especially valuable when working in the comfortable layers if surfaces shorten the
+A wetsuit provides good insulation in cold wet conditions.
+Once a wetsuit is wet, it works on a very effective principle, trapping a layer of water against the body of the paddler.
+This layer is warmed by the paddler's body heat, which in turn helps keep the paddler warm.
+In the pool a wetsuit top is an excellent evaporative barrier which instructors may find especially valuable when working in the pool.